dschoepel/openhab-addons/bundles/org.openhab.binding.nadavr/README.md

 # This may be changed by the user for security reasons.
 secret=openHABSecret
 ```

-_Note that it is planned to generate some part of this based on the information that is available within ```src/main/resources/OH-INF/binding``` of your binding._

 _If your binding does not offer any generic configurations, you can remove this section completely._

 ## Thing Configuration